Point Chevalier Veterans Their Families and Community Trust

 - To advocate on behalf of past and present veterans where appropriate

-- To cover the administrative costs of running the welfare costs of the Point Chevalier Memorial RSA and its successors
+- To cover the administrative costs of running the welfare and remembrance costs of the Point Chevalier Memorial RSA and its successors

 What the fund supports